-it does so with an ulterior purpose and under the guidance of a method that strains towards its realization."Common sense, on the other hand, has no theoretical inclinations.
+Just as the elliptical utterances of common sense have a deeper ground than many logicians and practically all controversialists have managed to reach, so too the plane of reality envisaged by common sense meaning is quite distinct from the plane that the sciences explore.
+It has been said that the advance of science is from description to explanation, from things as related to our senses through measurements to things as related to one another.
+It is clear that common sense Agas max is not concerned with the relations of things to one another, and that it does not employ the technical terms that scientists invent to express those relations.
+Still, this obvious difference provides no premise for the inference that the object of scientific description is the same as the object of common sense communication.
+It is true enough that both types of utterance deal with things as related to our senses.
+But also it is true that they do so from different viewpoints and with different ends.
+Scientific description is the work of a trained scientific observer.
+It satisfies the logiciana's demand for complete yet/ articulateness and exhaustive statement.
+It reveals the imprint of the scientist's anticipation or attainment of the pure conjugates that express the relations of things to one another.
+For, though scientific description deals with things as related to our senses, it does so with an ulterior purpose and under the guidance of a method that strains towards its realization.
+Common sense, on the other hand, has no theoretical inclinations.
 It remains completely in the familiar world of things for us.
-The further questions, by which it accumulates insights, are bounded by the interests and concerns of human living, by the augeassful performance of daily tasks, by the discovery of immediate solutions that will work.
+The further questions, by which it accumulates insights, are bounded by the interests and concerns of dailyxliving human living, by the successful performance of daily tasks, by the discovery of immediate solutions that will work.
 Indeed, the supreme canon of common sense is the restriction of further questions to the realm of the concrete and particular, the immediate and practical.
-To advance in common sense is to restrain the omnivorous drive of inquiring intelligence and to brush aside as irrelevant, if not silly, any question whose answer would not make an immediately palpable difference.
-Just as the scientist rises in stern protest against the introduction into his field of metaphysical questions that do not satisfy his canon of selection, so the man of common sense (and nothing else) is ever on his guard against all theory, ever blandly asking the proponent of ideas what difference they would make and, if the answer is less vivid and less rapid than an advertisement, then solely concerned with thinking up an excuse for getting rid of the fellow.
+To advance in common sense is to restrain the omeivorous drive of inquiring invelligence and to brush aside as irrelevant, if not silly, any question whose answer would not make an immediatexpalpably immediately palpable difference.
+Just as the scientist rises in stern protest against the introduction into his field of metaphysical questions that do not said satisfy his canon of selection, so the man of compon sense (and nothing else) is ever on his guard against all theory, ever blandly asking the proponent of ideas what difference they would make and, if the answer is less vivid and less rapid than an advertisement, then solely concerned with thinking up an excuse for getting rid of the fellow.
 After all, men of common sense are busy.
 They have the world's work to do.